Purpose

 cluster_index_clause

-, then Oracle Database assumes the cluster is in your current schema.
+Use the cluster_index_clause to identify the cluster for which a cluster index is to be created.
+If you do not qualify cluster with schema, then Oracle Database assumes the cluster is in your current schema.
 You cannot create a cluster index for a hash cluster.

 table_index_clause

-, then Oracle Database assumes the table is contained in your own schema.You create an index on a nested table column by creating the index on the nested table storage table.
+Specify the table on which you are defining the index.
+If you do not qualify table with schema, then Oracle Database assumes the table is contained in your own schema.You create an index on a nested table column by creating the index on the nested table storage table.
 Include the

-index, which effectively ensures that the rows of a nested table value are distinct.
+NESTED_TABLE_ID pseudocolumn of the storage table to create a UNIQUE index, which effectively ensures that the rows of a nested table value are distinct.

 See Also: